Jelani Maraj, Brother Of Nicky Minaj, Convicted of Sexually Assaulting A Child Under 13-Years-Old

 — DAVID B ✨ (@ItsDavidBasley) November 9, 2017

-During the trial, Jelani Maraj’s mother Carol testified that the victim’s mother once spoke of money in connection with her daughter’s claims vile and ongoing sexual assault.
+During the trial, Jelani Maraj’s mother Carol testified that the victim’s mother once spoke of money in connection with her daughter’s claims of a vile and ongoing sexual assault.
 According to Carol Maraj, the victim’s mother once asserted that it was “gonna take a lot of money to get out of this one.”
-The victim’s younger brother, now just 10-years-old, testified that he walked in on Maraj assaulting his older sister in 2015 and that he saw the man’s “private parts” making contact with the victim.
+The victim’s younger brother, now just 10 years old, testified that he walked in on Maraj assaulting his older sister in 2015 and that he saw the man’s “private parts” making contact with the victim.

 At that time, the older brother of rapper Nicki Minaj allegedly warned the little boy that if he told about what he saw, he would be taken away from his mother.